-- Performing a zoom operation while shooting can cause zoom and/or auto focus noise to be in the audio recording. - Operating camera buttons while shooting can cause button noise to be picked up in the audio. - When shooting with the "HS" movie mode at a frame rate setting of "30-120 fps" or "30-240 fps", audio is recorded only while the camera is shooting at 30 fps.
+- Performing a zoom operation while shooting can cause zoom and/or auto focus noise to be in the audio recording. - Operating camera buttons while shooting can cause button noise to be picked up in the audio. - When shooting with the "HS" movie quality at a frame rate setting of "30-120 fps" or "30-240 fps", audio is recorded only while the camera is shooting at 30 fps.
 Audio is not recorded at any other frame rates.

 - Spending a long time using movie recording will cause the camera to become slightly warm to the touch.
 This is normal and does not indicate malfunction.
 The camera may automatically adjust its monitor screen brightness in order to reduce heat generation. - Shooting movies for long periods in areas where temperature is relatively high can cause digital noise (dots of light) to appear in the movie image.
 A rise in the camera's internal temperature also may force movie recording to stop automatically.
-If this happens, stop recording and allow the camera to cool down, which should cause normal operation to resume. - Using the camera's built-in memory or certain types of memory cards can slow down processing speed.
-Whenever possible use an Ultra High-Speed Type memory card.
-Note, however, that not all operations can be guaranteed even if an Ultra High-Speed Type memory card is used.
-Certain movie quality settings can result in too much time being required to record data, which can result in breaks in the image and/or audio during playback.
-If this happens, the will turn yellow on the monitor screen.
+If this happens, stop recording and allow the camera to cool down, which should cause normal operation to resume. - Use of the camera's built-in memory or certain types of memory cards can slow down processing speeds.
+In particular, high-quality movies may not be able to be stored correctly.
+A slow memory card can take too much time to record data and result in breaks in the image and/or audio during playback.
+When this happens a yellow " indicator will appear on the monitor screen.

 - Zoom operations are supported during movie recording (page 59).
 Zoom is disabled during high speed movie recording.
 To use zoom for high speed movie recording, perform the zoom operation before you press [●] (Movie) to start recording. - Both Single SR Zoom (page 63) and Multi SR Zoom (page 64) are disabled during movie recording. - The effects of camera movement in an image become more pronounced when you shoot close up or with a large zoom factor.
-Because of this, use of a tripod is recommended under these conditions. - Except for High Speed Movie, Continuous AF (page 125) is performed during movie recording while "AF" (Auto Focus) or "Macro" is selected for the "Focus" setting. - Face Detection is disabled during normal FHD and STD, and high speed movie recording.
+Because of this, use of a tripod is recommended under these conditions - Except for High Speed Movie, Continuous AF (page 124) is performed during movie recording while "AF" (Auto Focus) or "Macro" is selected for the "Focus" setting. - Face Detection is disabled during normal FHD and STD, and high speed movie recording.
 Face Detection is enabled when shooting movies with Premium Auto Pro (FHD and STD). - The following functions do not support movie recording.
-Some BEST SHOT scenes, some ART SHOT scenes, Time Lapse, Intelligent Bracketing
+Some BEST SHOT scenes, some Art Shot scenes, Time Lapse, Intelligent Bracketing